cruzsbrian/oh-sheet/README.md

 Press `i` to edit a cell or `r` to replace its contents.

-When editing, you can use arrow keys to move the cursor withing the cell's text.
+When editing, you can use arrow keys to move the cursor within the cell's text.

 To use formulas, begin the cell with `=` and write expressions with no whitespace.
 Cell references are case-insensitive.